Flourless Zucchini Muffins

-Delicious and healthy zucchini muffins made with almond butter and sweetened with maple syrup.
-Flourless, gluten-free and perfect for breakfast or snacking.
+These flourless zucchini muffins are made with almond butter and sweetened with maple syrup.
+They’re gluten-free and perfect for breakfast or snacking.

-This summer I have been on a zucchini bender.
+This summer I have been on a zucchini kick.
 I have some old favorites like roasted squash and zucchini, zucchini boats and zucchini lasagna, but this week I’ve been experimenting with a bunch of new recipes!
-After all the savory zucchini dishes my sweet tooth kicked in and I decided to whip up a batch of healthy zucchini muffins.
+After all the savory zucchini dishes my sweet tooth kicked in and I decided to whip up a batch of flourless zucchini muffins.

 Using Almond Butter to Replace Flour

-I was all prepared to make traditional muffins (whole grain style, of course) but then I remembered how well almond butter works as a flour substitute and thought I’d try making an almond butter zucchini muffin similar to my flourless pumpkin spice muffins.
+I was all prepared to make traditional muffins (whole grain style, of course) but then I remembered how well almond butter works as a flour substitute and thought I’d try making an almond butter zucchini muffin similar to my flourless pumpkin muffins.

 I still can’t get over the fact that almond butter can replace flour in a recipe — the texture is so fluffy and the flavor is spot on.

 Sneak Veggies Into Your Muffins

 These epic and healthy zucchini muffins even got the seal of approval from Isaac.
 He’s really good about giving me honest feedback and letting me know when my baked goods taste “too healthy.”
 I was nervous since there’s a good amount of zucchini in these muffins, but they passed the taste test with flying colors.

 I wanted to keep the muffins as healthy as possible so I only added 1/4 cup of chocolate chips.
 You could use more if you want, but I think only having a minimal amount adds a little excitement with each bite because you never know when you’re going to get a chocolate chip.
 The bites with the chocolate chips are the best, obviously.